yearn/yearn-devdocs/docs/partners/integration_guide.md

 title: Integration Methods
 ---

 Yearn offers two different types of integration: Wrapper and Delegated Deposit.
-Each method has its unique advantages and disadvantages, so it is essential to consider the requirements of your specific use case when selecting one.
+Each method has its unique advantages and disadvantages, so it is essential to consider the requirements of your specific use case when selecting one below. *We are always open to new suggestions on how you can integrate with us!*

 **Wrapper**
 - Custodial, with yvTokens inside the wrapper contract